About Thom Lambert

 Thomas A. Lambert is the Wall Chair in Corporate Law and Governance and Professor of Law.

 Prof. Lambert’s scholarship focuses on antitrust, corporate and regulatory matters.
-He is co-author of Antitrust Law: Interpretation and Implementation (5th ed., Foundation Press, 2013) and has authored or co-authored more than 20 journal articles in such publications as the Antitrust Bulletin, the Boston College Law Review, the Minnesota Law Review, the Texas Law Review and the Yale Journal on Regulation.
+He is the author of How to Regulate: A Guide for Policymakers (Cambridge Univ.
+Press 2017) and co-author of Antitrust Law: Interpretation and Implementation (5th ed., Foundation Press, 2013).
+He has also authored or co-authored numerous book chapters and more than 20 journal articles in such publications as the Antitrust Bulletin, the Boston College Law Review, the Minnesota Law Review, the Texas Law Review and the Yale Journal on Regulation.
 He blogs regularly at Truth on the Market, a site focused on academic commentary on antitrust, business and economic legal issues.